Skip to content

 In India, NABL (National Accreditation Board for Testing and Calibration Laboratories) accredits forensic laboratories to ISO 17025.
 CFSL New Delhi, CFSL Hyderabad, and several state FSLs hold NABL accreditation for specific forensic chemistry test methods, including fire debris analysis.
 The National Forensic Science University (NFSU) in Gandhinagar has established laboratory infrastructure aligned with ISO 17025 requirements for its research and casework functions.
 The significance of NABL accreditation in Indian courts has grown following the Supreme Court's observations on forensic quality in cases such as State of Haryana v.
 Bhagirath (1999) and subsequent High Court decisions that have cited the absence of accreditation as a factor affecting the weight of forensic evidence.

 Before 1993, the dominant US federal rule for expert evidence admissibility was the Frye general acceptance test, derived from Frye v.
-United States (1923).
-Frye required that a scientific technique be "generally accepted" by the relevant scientific community before expert opinion based on it could be admitted.
-General acceptance was a high bar for novel techniques but gave older, entrenched methods (including some pattern-based fire investigation approaches) a free pass simply by virtue of their longevity.
+United States (1923), which required that a scientific technique be generally accepted by the relevant scientific community.
+This standard posed a high bar for novel techniques but provided little scrutiny of older, entrenched methods, including some pattern-based fire investigation approaches that had gained acceptance through longevity rather than validation.

 Daubert v.
 Merrell Dow Pharmaceuticals (1993) replaced Frye in federal courts by holding that Rule 702 of the Federal Rules of Evidence assigned the trial judge the role of "gatekeeper" for scientific testimony.
 The Daubert factors for assessing reliability are: (1) whether the theory or technique can be and has been tested; (2) whether it has been subjected to peer review and publication; (3) whether the error rate is known; (4) whether there are standards controlling the technique's operation; and (5) whether the technique is generally accepted in the relevant scientific community.
 These are not a rigid checklist; the Supreme Court in Kumho Tire Co. v.
 Carmichael (1999) confirmed that Daubert applies to all expert testimony (not just scientific in a narrow sense) and that the factors are flexible.

 For fire investigation, Daubert has been consequential.
 Courts applying Daubert scrutiny have excluded fire investigation testimony that relied on pattern indicators not validated by controlled research, conclusions that stated certainty beyond what the scientific method could support, and opinions from investigators who did not follow NFPA 921.
 A significant post-Daubert line of cases includes Deputy v.
 Lehman Brothers (D.Del.
 2001), Michigan Millers Mutual Insurance Co. v.
-Benfield (E.D.Va.
-1999), and the Fifth Circuit's analysis in Joiner v.
-General Electric (1997), which prefigured the full Kumho extension.
+Benfield (11th Cir.
+1998), and General Electric Co. v.
+Joiner, 522 U.S. 136 (1997), a Supreme Court decision (on appeal from the Eleventh Circuit) that prefigured the full Kumho extension.

 Several US states retain the Frye standard for state court proceedings (New York, Illinois, California, Florida, and others).
 In these states, the question for fire investigation testimony remains whether GC-MS based ILR identification and NFPA 921 methodology are "generally accepted" by the relevant community, a question that has consistently been answered affirmatively.
 The practical difference between Daubert and Frye states is that Daubert scrutiny tends to be applied more rigorously to the specific opinion at issue in a case, while Frye scrutiny tends to be applied to the underlying methodology as a class.